networkoptix/nx_open/root_tool/readme.md

 # Root Tool
-Root tool is a supplementary standalone linux service run under control of the Service Manager (systemd, upstart) which is used by Nx Witness Mediaserver to perform certain operations which require superuser access such as:
+Root tool is a supplementary standalone linux service run under control of the Service Manager (systemd, upstart) which is used by Nx Witness Mediaserver to perform certain operations which require superuser access, such as:

 * Mounting/unmounting external cifs storages
 * Acquiring hardware information for license-related operations
-* Reading and writing database and media files on already mounted by other OS users partitions
+* Reading and writing database and media files on partitions already mounted by other OS users.

 ## Supported commands
 |Command|Description|